Social issues in Chinatowns: Urban Renewal

+Many religious institutions like churches and temples were viewed as a stronghold of identity that was a resisting force in urban renewal efforts.
+These spaces functioned as not only a place for worship but a place for aid, cultural identity, and political organizations.

+In Philadelphia for example, the construction of the Vine Street Expressway during the 1960s threatened the heart of Chinatown, including its churches and schools.
+In response to this they created the Philadelphia Chinatown Development Center (PCDC), which became a key institution for advocacy and cultural preservation.
+The camping to successfully demonstrate how religious institutions could act as centers of resilience.

+This isn’t only seen in Philadelphia but in New York City’s Chinatowns as well, where gentrification and redevelopment are consistently intensifying.
+Religious spaces including Catholic churches and Buddhist temples have created a sense of belonging to many immigrants providing spiritual support and social services.
+These institutions amid demographic changes highlights the role of religion being a stabilizing and adaptive force within the community.

+Chinatown in other cities, such as Vancouver, have also experienced the effects of urban renewal.
+Religious institutions continue to serve as a center of resilience, resistance, continuity, and connection for communities facing redevelopment pressure.

 SARS concerns

 Because Toronto has become the home for a large number of Chinese immigrants, many Chinese Canadians travel to and from Asia on a regular basis.
 In 2003, several deaths attributed to the outbreak of the SARS (Severe Acute Respiratory Syndrome) virus in Toronto prompted a major scare as it was spread by a Chinese Canadian woman who had visited Hong Kong, contracted the virus during her visit, and died upon her return to Canada.
 A panic spread across cities with Chinatowns in Canada and in the United States as many Chinese businesses urged people who had recently been traveling in China (where SARS was first reported) or Hong Kong to stay away.
 In addition, many Chinese restaurants and shopping centers, especially in the Chinatowns of Toronto and Markham, Ontario, saw a reduction in business because of the perceived SARS threat.

 As a result, many Chinese Canadians and even Chinese Americans faced an economic impact on their businesses.
 (During the peak of the hype, several businesses in Chinatowns old and new even capitalized on the fear by selling face masks and SARS "survival kits".)
 To allay some of the public fears in Canada and worldwide, Canadian Prime Minister Jean Chrétien and Toronto Mayor Mel Lastman had lunch in a Toronto Chinatown restaurant to show that the restaurants and Chinatown in general were safe for tourism.

 There were rumors circulating around Chinese communities and the Internet (especially with e-mail chain letters) to avoid certain Chinese restaurants and supermarkets in many urban and suburban Chinatowns because they could allegedly contract the virus.
 Some authorities have theorized these warnings were initiated by rival competing Chinese businesses.
 There was no factual basis found for these claims.